risoms/mdl-eyetracking/docs/source/example.rst

 .. code:: ipython3

     # Drift correction.
-This can be done at any point after calibration, including after
+This can be done at any point after calibration, including before and after
     # eyetracking.start_recording has started. #!!
 To do.
 Finish.
-    #
     eyetracking.drift_correction()
+    print('finished')

 .. code:: ipython3